-Total employment in the west Georgia region, which includes Carroll Haralson and Heard counties among others, continues to show signs of improvement.
+Total employment in the west Georgia region, continues to show signs of improvement.
 Between July 2008 and June 2009, the region's unemployment rate increased even though the size of the labor force was falling.
 Discouraged workers were leaving the labor force while still more workers were being laid off.
 After the summer of 2009, the unemployment rate began to slowly decline, and workers began re-entering the labor force.
 Positively, since the peak in summer 2009 the region has been experiencing declining unemployment rates despite adding more job-seekers to the market.
 However, the rate that the region is adding new workers is slower than it was prior to the recession (indicated by the flatter slope of the blue line after 2009), and at the current rate of decline, regional unemployment rates will not return to prerecession levels for some time.
-Furthermore, the reduction in county-level unemployment rates has begun to slow, and in Haralson, has actually risen above the July 2011 rates.
+Furthermore, the reduction in county-level unemployment rates has begun to slow.
 As jobs reappear and more optimistic workers re-enter the work force the unemployment rate is expected to fall.
+Carroll County's unemployment rate as of September 2012 has dropped to 8.9 percent.